-It is nearly impossible to tell the story of Andre Breton in a crisp little 500 word essay — so here are the salient details.
+It’s impossible to tell the full story of Andre Breton in a crisp little essay, so instead here are some salient details.
 Breton studied medicine and psychiatry, which led to his service in the French medical corps during the First and Second World Wars.
 He married three times, was kicked out of the communist party, and slapped the shit out of the journalist Ilya Ehrenburg at the International Congress of Writers for the Defense of Culture.
-His apartment at la Rue Fontaine #42 became the heart of Paris’s anarchist writers and artists, and home to his collection of over 5000 artworks, manuscripts, African masks and objects of Oceanic art.
+His apartment at la Rue Fontaine No.42 became the hub for Paris’s anarchist writers and artists, and home to his collection of over 5000 artworks, manuscripts, African masks and objects of Oceanic art.

 Surrealism was already at root in the culture, the inversion of moral tradition and the dissatisfaction with reality.
 But it took an anarchist psychiatrist to put it into words.
-Andre Breton looked back to childhood, where “the absence of any known restrictions allows … the perspective of several lives lived at once” — an unedited, unfiltered expression of imagination.
-He mines Freud, examining dream-states as a place of pure ability and event, unchained by logic.
-It’s a long read, by turns analytical, conversational, obscure.
-But after 7800 words Breton arrives at a definition for a new form of art.
-Expression without judgement or control, almost frightening in it’s simplicity.
+Andre Breton looked back to childhood, where “the absence of any known restrictions allows … the perspective of several lives lived at once”—unedited, unfiltered expression of imagination.
+He mined Freud, examining dream-states as a place of pure ability and event, unchained by logic.
+It’s a long read, by turns analytical, conversational, and obscure.
+But after 7800 words Breton arrived at a definition for a new form of art.
+Expression without judgment or control, almost frightening in its simplicity:

 SURREALISM, n.
 Psychic automatism in its pure state, by which one proposes to express -- verbally, by means of the written word, or in any other manner -- the actual functioning of thought.
 Dictated by the thought, in the absence of any control exercised by reason, exempt from any aesthetic or moral concern.

-This single definition began a movement.
-Artists shaking off their aesthetic training, their politics, their inhibition.
-The surrealists would explore uncharted subconscious worlds, and lay the foundation of post-modern art.
+This definition created a movement.
+Artists shook off their aesthetic training, their politics, their inhibition.
+The surrealists explored uncharted subconscious worlds, and laid the foundation of postmodern art.